monash-emu/summer/docs/index.rst

 Summer documentation
 ==================================

 Summer is a disease modelling framework, written in Python.
-This library provides a high level interface for defining and running [compartmental models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology).
+This library provides a high level interface for defining and running `compartmental models <https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology>`_.

 Features include:

 - A variety of inter-compartmental flows